en0tuk/Chatty/README.md

-    chatty.spy.<chat> or chatty.spy - allows to see all messages from chat-modes. chatty.command.spy - allows to use "/spy" command for enabling/disabling spy-mode. chatty.command.reload - allows to use "/chatty" command for reloading configuration. chatty.command.msg - allows to use "/msg" command. chatty.command.reply - allows to use "/reply" command. chatty.style.<style> or chatty.style.<style>.<chat> - allows to use styles in chat (styles: colors, bold, magic, reset, italic, underline, strikethrough). chatty.notification.chat.<list> - allows to see messages from Chat notification list. chatty.notification.advancements.<list> - allows to see messages from Advancements notification list. chatty.notification.actionbar - allows to see messages from ActionBar notification. chatty.moderation.advertisement - bypass advertisement moderation.
+    chatty.spy.<chat> or chatty.spy - allows to see all messages from chat-modes. chatty.command.spy - allows to use "/spy" command for enabling/disabling spy-mode. chatty.command.reload - allows to use "/chatty" command for reloading configuration. chatty.style.<style> or chatty.style.<style>.<chat> - allows to use styles in chat (styles: colors, bold, magic, reset, italic, underline, strikethrough). chatty.moderation.advertisement - bypass advertisement moderation.
     chatty.moderation.caps - bypass caps moderation.
     chatty.cooldown or chatty.cooldown.<chat-mode> - allows to bypass cooldown of chat.